API Tokens

 Each token has three spending limits:

-If a payment would exceed any limit, the request returns a 402 error:
+If a transaction would exceed any limit, the request returns a 402 error:

 {